wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

 - PowerAuth Mobile SDK now ensures sensitive keys are not retained in memory.
 - Activation using a recovery code is no longer supported.
 - External encryption key feature is discontinued and will be removed in the next SDK release.
+- Custom possession factor key provided in `PowerAuthAuthentication` is no longer supported.

 ### Compatibility with PowerAuth Server